CBSE Full Form: A Comprehensive Detailed Guide About CBSE

 CBSE conducts various examinations:

-• Students must attend schools affiliated with CBSE to take the AISSE (Class 10) and AISSCE (Class 12) exams.
+• Students are required to enroll in schools that are linked with CBSE in order to sit for the AISSE (Class 10) and AISSCE (Class 12) examinations.

 Examinations Conducted by CBSE